ReidRym/OOP_-SVG_-Logo_-maker_-indeed-/README.md

 ## Description
-The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file which contains the users desired results as an SVG image.
+The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file.
+This file contains the users desired results as an SVG image.

 ## Table of Contents